Auction Glossary: A to Z

 Auction Fever - As a result of the excitement of the auction participants bid over a pre-selected bidding limit.

-Bought-In - If there are no bids on a lot, or if bidding does not reach the reserve price, the lot is “bought in,” meaning it is left unsold and remains the property of the owner.
+Bought-In - If there are no bids on a lot in a live auction, or if bidding does not reach the reserve price, the lot is “bought in,” meaning it is left unsold and remains the property of the owner.

-Bouncing Bids off the Wall - Where an auctioneer invents a bid to drive bids in the room higher towards the reserve price.
-It sounds bad but it isn't.
-If the reserve price isn't met then the bidder, being pushed higher, could not have bought the property, anyway.
+Bouncing Bids off the Wall - Where an auctioneer in a live auction invents a bid to drive bids in the room higher towards the reserve price, never higher.
+If the reserve price isn't met the lot remains unsold.
+This is also known as 'chandelier bidding'.

 Cataloguing - The factual information about a lot offered for sale, such as the name of the artist or maker, a detailed description of the object, the year of its creation.

-Estimate - The price or range of prices printed alongside the catalogue description at which the auctioneer believes the lot might sell.
+Estimate - The range in which a lot is expected to sell.
 Estimates are based on the examination of an item and recent auction records of comparable pieces.
 An estimate provides prospective buyers with an important preliminary guide to value and is generally the basis for establishing the reserve price.

-Fair Warning - A warning sometimes given by the auctioneer that the hammer is about to come down on a lot.
+Fair Warning - A warning sometimes given by an auctioneer that lot is about to be sold.
 The fair warning offers one last chance to increase the bidding.
-If there are no subsequent bids, the auctioneer’s hammer falls and the sale is completed.
+If there are no subsequent bids, the auctioneer’s gavel falls and the sale is completed.

-Gavel - Another name for the auctioneer's hammer used to close the bidding.
+Gavel - The auctioneer's hammer used to close the bidding.

 Hammer Price - The price realised by an item sold at auction.